Division of Educator Support and Higher Education

 The Department of Education provides transcripts to students who attended NH schools (colleges/universities/career schools) that are no longer in operation, as well as education verification information to background check agencies.

 As of 1/11/2023, all first-time applicants must complete and pass a criminal history records and DCYF Central Registry check prior to issuance of a credential.

 Clearances are also required for School Bus Drivers and Professional Educator Preparation Program (PEPP) candidates.
 Transportation Monitors are no longer required to complete a NHED Criminal History Record Check Clearance.

 The Division of Educator Support and Higher Education provides administrative support to the Higher Education Commission (HEC).
 The Division does not provide financial aid and relies upon its partners for this support.
 The Division also provides oversight of private postsecondary institutions and Veterans State Approvals for all educational programs.

 Regulates and licenses private, postsecondary career schools, including schools, businesses, and other educational entities that provide education or training that enhances a person’s occupational skills.
 Examples include, but are not limited to, areas of training listed in the career school directory

 This program, first established by the Legislature in 1943, provides $2,500 scholarships to children of New Hampshire service members who died on active duty or of service-connected disabilities to attend New Hampshire public colleges and universities.

 Find an educational institution approved to accept GI Bill benefits.
 Approved Institution Search

-For all inquiries regarding approvals of facilities, programs, apprenticeships, on the job training, or use of veterans benefits for education or training, please refer to the New Hampshire State Approving Agency at email@example.com
+For all inquiries regarding approvals of facilities, programs, apprenticeships, on the job training, or use of veterans benefits for education or training, or complaints about veterans benefits, please refer to the New Hampshire State Approving Agency via email at email@example.com